View Finder: Fox flees TEN and Szechuan stupidity

 The age of perpetual reruns on TEN has come to an end.

-Here are some trailers to get excited for.
+Here are some trailers to get excited about.

 The Marvelous Mrs. Maisel